ywcui1990/numenta-apps/grok/README.rst

 ====
-Grok
+HTM-IT
 ====

-Grok is an application for monitoring IT infrastructure and notifying on anomalous behavior.
+HTM-IT is an application for monitoring IT infrastructure and notifying on anomalous behavior.

 Setup